-13.1 Children who have been diagnosed as having a learning difficulty may be entitled to support, such as additional time and/or modified provision (eg use of a laptop and/or supervised rest breaks), to complete assessments.
-Exam access arrangements allow examination candidates with special educational needs and disabilities to access the assessment without changing the demands of the assessment.

-- 13.2 Exam access assessments for public examinations are strictly regulated by the Joint Council for Qualifications ("JCQ") on behalf of the examination boards, under the remit of Ofqual, and are administered and applied by the School in accordance with the published guidance and requirements. - 13.3 Parents should speak with Learning Support regarding any application for additional support/EAA as soon as reasonably practicable.
-Further guidance and information will be provided including the policy on laptop use as appropriate.
+- 13.1 Children who have been diagnosed as having a learning difficulty may be entitled to support, such as additional time and/or modified provision (eg use of a laptop and/or supervised rest breaks), to complete assessments.
+Exam access arrangements allow examination candidates with special educational needs and disabilities to access the assessment without changing the demands of the assessment. - 13.2 Exam access assessments for public examinations are strictly regulated by the Joint Council for Qualifications ("JCQ") on behalf of the examination boards, under the remit of Ofqual, and are administered and applied by the School in accordance with the published guidance and requirements. - 13.3 Parents should speak with Learning Support in conjunction with the student's Head of Year regarding any application for additional support/EAA as soon as reasonably practicable.
+Further guidance and information will be provided including the policy on laptop use as appropriate. - 13.4 Learning Support will process applications for appropriate examination access on a case-by-case and subject-by-subject basis, with teacher evidence and in conjunction with the student's Head of Year. - 13.5 Parents should be aware that privately commissioned external assessments carried out without prior consultation with the School cannot be used for EAA applications.